 The volcanoes and associated lava flows in this area are among the youngest eruptions in New Mexico.
 The lava flows are unusually long lava flows and have covered most of the broad valley between the e Zuni Mountains on the west and Cebolleta Mesa on the east.

 The youngest flow, the McCartys lava flow field, is the youngest eruption in New Mexico.
-This lava flow field consists of well-preserved classic pahoehoe lava flows and is about 40 km long.
+A an inflated pahoehoe type lava flow, it is 40 km long and retains characteristic surface glass (tachylite), and other millimeter-scale features of fresh lava flows.
 The extreme northern distal end of the lava flow lies within the Rio San Jose Valley at modern day I-40.
 Another young lava flow of aa type lava characteristics, erupted from a small basaltic cone within the Zuni Mountains flowed north through a canyon and out onto the valley of the Rio San Jose near modern day Grants and I-40.
 And other flows erupted from the larger cinder cones within the Zuni-Bandera volcanic field at the southern margin of the Zuni Mountains.

 General geologic map of the Zuni-Bandera Field.